Onderzoekers van het UMC Utrecht Hersencentrum hebben ontdekt dat het C21orf2-gen het risico op ALS aanzienlijk kan verhogen. In een […]

 100% van iedere donatie gaat naar de analyse van DNA profielen.

-De ALS Unit van Hospital Carlos III in Madrid en FUNDELA, de Spaanse Stichting voor onderzoek naar ALS, zijn partners van Project MinE en hebben zich tot doel gesteld het DNA van 750 mensen te analyseren.
+De ALS Unit van Hospital La Paz-Carlos III in Madrid en FUNDELA, de Spaanse Stichting voor onderzoek naar ALS, zijn partners van Project MinE en hebben zich tot doel gesteld het DNA van 750 mensen te analyseren.
 Wanneer het project in Spanje goed verloopt kan dit doel in de toekomst zelfs verhoogd worden naar 1.000 DNA profielen.

 De ALS Unit in Madrid, deel van het La Paz Universiteitshospitalencomplex, is de oudste en grootste ALS unit in Spanje.
 De Unit levert integrale gezondheidszorg voor ALS patiënten in heel Spanje en experimentele behandelingen door klinische onderzoeken.
 De unit doet, vaak samen met andere Europese onderzoekscentra, onderzoek naar biomarkers, genetische oorzaken, kwaliteit van leven, voortgang van de ziekte, enz., en is ervan overtuigd dat de oorzaak van ALS gevonden kan worden door internationale samenwerking in studies zoals Project MinE.